 Now you are marking and rewarding only after waiting for a bit more from your dog.
 Using the case of the Heel command, you only mark and reward after your dog takes two steps in the heel position.

-Sometimes during training, you will need to go back to a previous criteria.
+Sometimes during training, you will need to go back to the previous criteria.
 Remember, you know you have set the right criteria when your dog is successful and you have a high rate of reward.

 STEP 4: Add the Command or Cue

 One of the secrets of clicker training like a pro is to learn when to add the voice command.
-Rather than starting off with the command before your dog knows what to do, wait until they are already doing the basics of the behavior reliably, even if the duration is short, before adding the voice command.
+Rather than starting off with the command before your dog knows what to do, wait until they are already doing the basics of the behaviour reliably, even if the duration is short, before adding the voice command.

 STEP 5: Add Distance, Duration, and Distraction